-Students come to our Bercy or Port-au-Prince campus and fill out an application after hearing about an upcoming class through a newsletter, our website, or word of mouth, a student may attend a registration session to enroll in the class.
-Many come on their own from local communities some are sent on behalf of their business or organization.
+Students come to our Bercy or Port-au-Prince campus and fill out an application after hearing about an upcoming class through a newsletter, email, our website, or word of mouth, a student may attend a registration session to enroll in the class.
+Many come on their own from local communities, while some are sent on behalf of their business or organization.
 Each student is tested on their reading, math and problem solving skills.
-Students do not need to be able to read to participate, but it helps to know the level of each student at the beginning of each course.
+Students are selected based on their potential to successfully complete - and therefore fully benefit from - the class.

 Do they stay on site?
-If not do you have lodging for them?
+If not, do you provide lodging for them?

 Students are responsible for their own lodging.
-If they cannot travel home each day they need to find lodging available nearby.
+If they cannot travel home each day, they need to find lodging nearby.
 We can help recommend a few options.

 How long are the classes?

 Level 1 classes cover 40 hours of education per week, taught 7:30 am - 4:00 pm daily, Monday - Friday.
 Each Level 1 class is an intensive educational experience spanning 80 hours of instruction taught over two (2) weeks.

 Our tuition fees reflect the high-quality materials and state-of-the-art equipment we use in our programs, our custom curriculum offered in Haitian Creole, and the investment we make in our trainers through mentoring and on-the-job training.
 We also have a dedicated administrative staff that ensures our operations run smoothly.
 Please note: Extollo significantly subsidizes its training programs, even at the current tuition rates, to help offset the high cost of construction equipment and materials, instructors, curriculum, on-going development, and administration.

 Yes, students are responsible to pay tuition prior to starting the class.
 Many students are sponsored by their sending organization.
 There are a limited number of scholarships available for those who are not sponsored / sent by an organization and have demonstrated need.